gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.BloonsTD6Mod.md

 <br/>
 Use saveData.metaData to save custom information
 <br/>
-Equivalent to a HarmonyPostFix on Tower.GetSavedData
+Equivalent to a HarmonyPostFix on Tower.GetSaveData

 ```csharp
 public virtual void OnTowerSaved(Tower tower, TowerSaveDataModel saveData);